 - you have bloody diarrhoea or bleeding from your bottom

-It's best to call rather than visit a GP surgery as you might have an infection that can spread easily to others.
+It's best to call rather than visit the GP surgery as you might have an infection that can spread easily to others.

 Tell the GP if you have recently travelled abroad.

 Treatment for giardiasis

 A GP may send off a sample of your poo for tests to check if you have giardiasis.

 It's treated with antibiotics for a few days.
 Your symptoms should stop in about a week, but they can sometimes last longer.

 Go back to a GP if you still have symptoms a week after starting treatment.